learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 Monde &mdash; _every single one uses the standard that **you** just worked with to inform and change lives every day_.
 Welcome to the club!

-When you're done, click on the **Terminal** of the Learn IDE, and type `learn` and verify that your tests pass.
+When you're done, click on the **terminal** of the Learn IDE.
+Your `httpserver` program should may still be running there.
+To exit `httpserver` press `Control + c`.
+This will tell `httpserver` to shut down and you should be back at the prompt.
+Type `learn` and verify that your tests pass.

 Make sure that you have your HTML content in a file called `my_list.html` in order to pass the check.

 Once you've passed the test, run the command `learn submit`.
 This will log your progress to our systems.
-If everything's gone well, you'll be ready to move on to the next lesson!
+You're ready to move on to the next lesson!

 ## Conclusion